wilbowma/retex/README.md

 A package for Redex that looks like LaTeX

 # Disclaimer:
 This package's API likely to change without notice.
-Requires packages not on the catalog, like https://github.com/dented42/scribble-latex-utils

 # Usage:
 Documentation to come.
 For usage examples, see